-Thank you for submitting the amended gaming ordinance for review and approval.
-As it is consistent with the requirements of the Indian Gaming Regulatory Act and the NIGC's regulations, the amended gaming ordinance is approved.
-If you have any questions, please feel free to contact Armando Acosta, Senior Attorney, at 202-632-7003.
+The San Manuel Gaming Act of 1989, as amended, is approved as it is consistent with the requirements of the Indian Gaming Regulatory Act and NIGC regulations.
+If you have any questions concerning this letter, please contact Austin Badger, Senior Attorney, at (202) 632-7003.